increasinglyunclear/python/video/README.md

 - Action recognition using YOLO pose estimation (101 action classes)
 - Object detection using YOLOv8
 - Audio transcription and translation with automatic detection of over 100 languages
-- This work in progress.
-As a next step, participants re-train the model through feedback.

 ## Directory Structure
 ```